Diane M. Hinds

 Can this book be used in academic settings?

 Yes, Conquerabia is a valuable resource for courses in: * Caribbean and Latin American history; * Postcolonial literature; * Black British and diaspora studies; * Women's and cultural identity narratives.
-Educators can use the novel to speark meaningful conversations around race, power and ...
+Educators can use the novel to spark meaningful conversations around race, power and h...

 dianehindswrites-Slide-0